calliope-project/calliope/docs/custom_math/syntax.md

 # Math syntax

-This page provides an overview of the syntax available to formulate math components. reference for the allowed key-value pairs in your custom math YAML file is available in the [reference section of the documentation][math_schema].
+This page provides an overview of the syntax available to formulate math components. reference for the allowed key-value pairs in your custom math YAML file is available in the [reference section of the documentation][math-formulation-schema].

 ## foreach lists